micahco/spmd/README.md

 ![scrot](https://raw.githubusercontent.com/getmicah/spotify-now/master/scrot.png)

-## How?
+## How Does it Work
 This works by send a dbus message to the Spotify player which then returns information on the song currently playing.
-This data is then parsed and echoed.
+This data is then parsed using a combination of grep, tail, and cut commands.